-- 1. Someone has offered you one of the following as a gift: - a) A house - b) A car Which would you choose?
-Write a composition explaining your choice - 2.
-"The next president of Rwanda should be a woman."
+- 1. Someone has offered you one of following as gift:

+- a) A house

+- b) A car

+Which would you choose?
+Write a composition explaining you choice

+- 2. "The next president of Rwanda should be a woman."
 Do you agree or not?
 Give reasons for your answer. - 3.
-Imagine you are a leader of your village.
+Imagine you are leader of your village.
 What changes would you make to improve the conditions in your village? - 4.
 Describe the person you admire most and why.